 While all of these essential amino acids are critical to survival, we will take a closer look at two in particular that are key to maintaining feline health.

-There are no known incidents or problems associated with excessive taurine consumption, which means that it is generally considered safer to overfeed this amino acid than under.
-If your vet has recommended that you supplement additional taurine into your cat’s diet, you should follow veterinarian guidelines or guidelines on the supplement product.
+There are no known incidents or problems associated with excessive taurine consumption, which means that it is generally considered safer to overfeed this amino acid than underfeed.
+If your vet has recommended that you supplement additional taurine into your cat’s diet, you should follow veterinarian guidelines or the guidelines on the supplement product.

 Arginine is another essential amino acid for cats.
 Unlike most of the essential amino acids, your cat is actually able to produce arginine, but only in very limited amounts, and it is considered essential because it is not possible to increase the amount produced without adding it via diet.